 Other Frameworks to Know

-PRINCE2 — a prescriptive method widely used in the UK public sector and government.
-Defines roles, stages and management products in detail.
-MSP (Managing Successful Programmes) — the programme-level equivalent of PRINCE2.
-PMBOK — the Project Management Body of Knowledge published by PMI; a framework rather than a prescriptive method, forming the basis of the PMP certification.
-IPMA — the International Project Management Association competence framework, stronger in continental Europe.
-DSDM / AgilePM — an Agile framework often used in the UK public sector alongside PRINCE2.
+PRINCE2 is a prescriptive method widely used in the UK public sector and government.
+It defines roles, stages and management products in detail.
+MSP (Managing Successful Programmes) is the programme-level equivalent of PRINCE2.
+PMBOK is the Project Management Body of Knowledge published by PMI.
+It is a framework rather than a prescriptive method and forms the basis of the PMP certification.
+IPMA is the International Project Management Association competence framework, stronger in continental Europe.
+DSDM / AgilePM is an Agile framework often used in the UK public sector alongside PRINCE2.

 06 — Tools